NL-BioImaging/biomero/README.md

 **NOTE!** We do not require the `cytomine_<...>` authentication parameters.
 They are not mandatory.
 In fact, we ignore them.
 But it might be beneficial to make your workflow compatible with Cytomine as well.

 ### Schema
-At this point, we are using the `cytomine-0.1` [schema](https://doc.uliege.cytomine.org/dev-guide/algorithms/descriptor-reference), but we could diverge from it in the future if we need to support other fields/datatypes.
-For example, Cytomine 0.1 uses Number for both Integer and Double, which is not nice in Python.
-For now, we handle that internally, to stay compatible with Cytomine apps.
+At this point, we are using the `cytomine-0.1` [schema](https://doc.uliege.cytomine.org/dev-guide/algorithms/descriptor-reference), in the future we will also want to support other schemas, like [Boutiques](https://boutiques.github.io/), [commonwl](https://www.commonwl.org/) or [MLFlow](https://www.mlflow.org/docs/latest/projects.html).

+We will try to stay compatible with all such schemas (perhaps with less functionality because of missing metadata).

-At this point, we also do not validate the schema, we just read some expected fields from the `descriptor.json`.
+At this point, we do not strictly validate the schema, we just read expected fields from the `descriptor.json`.

 ## Multiple versions
 Note that while it is possible to have multiple versions of the same workflow on Slurm (and select the desired one in Omero), it is not possible to configure this yet.
 We assume for now you only want one version to start with.
 You can always update this config to download a new version to Slurm.